se-edu/guides/tutorials/ab3TracingCode.md

    **Intellij Tip:** When trying to step into a statement such as `storage.saveAddressBook(model.getAddressBook())` which contains multiple method calls, Intellij will let you choose (by clicking) which one you want to step into.
    </box>

-1. As you step through the code inside the `Storage` component, you will eventually arrive at the `JsonAddressBook#saveAddressBook()` method which calls the `JsonSerializableAddressBook` constructor, to create an object that can be _serialized_ (i.e., stored in storage medium) in JSON format.
+1. As you step through the code inside the `Storage` component, you will eventually arrive at the `JsonAddressBookStorage#saveAddressBook()` method which calls the `JsonSerializableAddressBook` constructor, to create an object that can be _serialized_ (i.e., stored in storage medium) in JSON format.
 That constructor is given below (with added line breaks for easier readability):

     **`JsonSerializableAddressBook` constructor:**
     ```java